SchwarzIT/onyx/apps/docs/src/basics/truncation.md

 :::

 ::: details Avoid overuse
-Avoid densley clustering abbreviations in a single space.
+Avoid densely clustering abbreviations in a single space.
 Overuse can overwhelm users visually.
 Prioritize for the most important and common abbreviations.
 :::

 ::: details Tooltips